PubNub Kafka Sink Connector

 Configuration options

-The configuration from the examples/pubnub-sink-connector-test.json
+The configuration in examples/pubnub-sink-connector-test.json

 {